 The NOPR is a collaboration of the American College of Radiology Imaging Network, the American College of Radiology and the Academy of Molecular Imaging that ensures access to Medicare reimbursement for certain types of PET scans.
 The data it collects helps guide cancer treatment and facilitates reimbursement.

-The NCR is a data repository from a national survey of radiology practices, reflecting a mix of practice types and sizes to help identify practice models that foster in-house coverage of imaging services.
+The NCS is a data repository from a national survey of radiology practices, reflecting a mix of practice types and sizes to help identify practice models that foster in-house coverage of imaging services.
 The data is available to ACR members to help design models for night, weekend or holiday imaging services to avoid outsourcing.

 The QuIRCC is a coalition of six children’s hospitals working to develop best practices for optimal CT scan technique and dose indices in children.